Damian Wayne: Batman: Reborn

 Despite becoming Robin to Grayson's Batman, Damian reveals that he cares little for his older brother and has no respect for him as Batman and that the latter would have to earn it.
 In an act of defiance, Damian decides to make the Robin mantle independent from that of Batman and decides to stop Dr. Phosphorus from breaking into Project Cadmus, but fails miserably and is saved by Dick.
 Dick then begins to train Damian as to how to properly become the new Robin and the two develop their own unique crime-fighting style.

-Dick and Damian soon encounter a villain called Professor Pyg, who has created an army called Dollotrons.
-Dick and Damian take the entire army down and begin to form a brotherly relationship.
-Damian blames himself for being unable to save a single Dollotron, a girl named Sasha, but unbeknownst to him, the girl is taken in by Jason Todd, who had shot Damian.
-She therefore becomes the new Robin's opposite in Red Hood's no-holds-barred war against crime (Red Hood's maxim is "let the punishment fit the crime").

 Damian and Dick then attack Firefly, who is attempting to kill Black Mask.
 Victor Zsasz defeats Robin and rescues Black Mask while Dick takes down Firefly.
 These events cause Hush to escape, causing Damian to grow a further hatred for the criminal.
 Damian is present when Dick is inducted into the JLA; upon hearing this, Damian demands to be inducted along with Dick but his demands are promptly ignored.
 Damian is once again saved by Dick, with the assistance of Azrael, after a man named Amon tries to sacrifice him.
 Sasha, now dubbed Scarlet by Todd, returns and attacks Robin, as Jason attacks Dick.
-The two duos battle it out until the arrival of the Flamingo, who temporarily paralyzes Damian by shooting his back.
+The two duos battle it out until the arrival of the Flamingo, who shoots Damian in the back.
 Talia replaces Damian's spine, but puts in a monitor connected to his brain allowing her to control his every movement.

-As Dick and Damian go through various events together, such as against the Black Mask, the Blackest Night, and a rogue Batman clone-corpse, the two bond even more, prompting Talia to give over control of the monitor to Deathstroke, who tries to use it to kill Dick.
-Working together, Dick and Damian manage to stop Deathstroke.
-As Dick cares little for the financial problems of Wayne Enterprises despite inheriting it from Bruce along with Tim, Damian decides to involve himself and manages to impress the board of directors.
-While he does not file a lawsuit against Dick, due to Grayson not being named the heir of Wayne Enterprises but rather a high-ranking member, he does against Tim, who was named the heir to Wayne Enterprises.